Andy-K-Sparklight/Alicorn/README.md

 > To access the latest features, update from the beta channel to get tested builds.
 > Only build from source for development.

+### Prerequisites

-Alicorn can be built from any platform it runs on.
+You can build Alicorn for preview on any platform it runs on.
+However, `windows-arm64` and `linux-arm64` cannot be used as the host when packaging.

 The following tools are required:

 - Node.js >= 22 (LTS)